The Boss Baby: Family Business: Plot

 On the night of a holiday pageant, where Tabitha is supposed to sing a solo, the brothers and Tina plan to expose Armstrong.
 However, they learn that B-Day is set to happen that night through Armstrong's new app, QT-Snap, which will hypnotize the parents into mindless zombies.
 Both Tim and Ted are caught by Armstrong's ninja babies and are put in The Box, which slowly starts to fill with water.
 Tabitha performs her solo, but when she sees that Tim has not shown up, she runs off the stage crying.
 She is consoled by Tina, who reveals her identity and her mission.
 Tabitha agrees to help her younger sister by reaching the server and shutting down QT-Snap before it can go worldwide.
 Tim and Ted escape from The Box with the help of Tabitha's pet pony Precious.

 Tim and Ted reach the server first, but they are stopped by Armstrong, who calls the zombie parents for backup.
 While the brothers hold them back as the formula starts to wear off, Tina and Tabitha reach the server.
-Tabitha is able to hack in and pull up the shutdown screen, but is interrupted by Armstrong.
+Tabitha can hack in and pull up the shutdown screen, but is interrupted by Armstrong.
 The sisters then set off a candy lava volcano using Mentos and soda, destroying the servers and turning all parents back to normal.
 Tina then reveals that bringing Tim and Ted back together was her true mission.
 The whole Templeton family gathers to celebrate Christmas, while Armstrong returns to his own family.